Anypoint Platform Access FAQs

 Invite a user to access your API, if that user is a member of the same organization as you.

-Once you have added a user, you can manage Portal Viewer access or API Version Owner access, using the drop-down in the Permission column.
-This tab also allows you to view all users who have been granted direct permissions to your API.
+Once you add a user, you can manage Portal Viewer access or API Version Owner access using the drop-down in the Permission column.
+This tab also enables you to view all users who have been granted direct permissions to your API.

 The Permissions tab doesn’t display any users with permissions based on a custom role because roles can’t be managed from API Version Details pages.
 Contact your Organization Administrator for information about role-based permissions to your API version.